Instant Pot Jasmine Rice

 A hand holding a spoon, fluffing the cooked rice inside the Instant pot.

-Place the rice in a microwave safe bowl.
-For every cup of leftover cooked rice that you’re reheating, add 2 tablespoons liquid to the bowl.
+• To reheat your rice, place it in a microwave safe bowl and add 2 tablespoons liquid to the bowl.
 Cover and microwave on high for 1 minute, then fluff the rice gently with a fork.
-Repeat until the rice is warmed through.
+Repeat until warmed through.

 Some Instant Pots have a rice cooker function that automatically sets the Instant Pot to Low pressure, but in my onion, the rice tends to come out a little mushy.
 This method works much better.